-The main commercial airlines that travel to the San Cristobal Island Airport and to Baltra are the following:
+The only commercial airlines that travel to the San Cristobal Island Airport and to Baltra are the following:

 - Airline Tame: The local airline.

 These airlines make daily flights to the Islands from mainland Ecuador, departing from the two main cities of Ecuador: Quito and Guayaquil.

 The price of flights between Quito / Guayaquil and the Galapagos Islands (be it Baltra or San Cristobal) is around $ 200.

 If you are thinking about traveling to Galapagos remember to check the entry requirements according to your country of origin as well as the procedures and rules that you must follow when visiting the Islands.